fivontwov/locust-project/README.md

 -  run in httpsClass.py in pyCharmProject by command line: locust -f httpsClass.py
 -  open locust interface to test in http://localhost:8089/.
-You can choose Number of users, Spawn rate.
+You can set Number of users, Spawn rate.
 Host will have in default